 Ever wondered why you’re not losing weight even though you’re trying everything?
-It could be down to; metabolism, aging, thyroid issues or simply eating the wrong foods for your body.
-OR…. it could be an area that is often overlooked – the impact that stress and anxiety have not only on us putting on weight, but also on us not being able to lose it.
+Could it be down to; metabolism, aging, thyroid issues or simply eating the wrong foods for your body?
+OR…. could it be an area that is often overlooked – the impact that stress and anxiety have not only on us putting on weight, but also on us not being able to lose it!

 Why losing weight is a delicate balance

 We so often think that maintaining a good weight should be easy.
 The formula goes something like this:

-Energy in ⇒ Serves the body’s every need – Excesses eliminated = Perfect Weight Balance
+Energy (food) in ⇒ Serves the body’s every need – Excesses eliminated = Perfect Weight Balance

 But this isn’t always the case.